lindseyc/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/describing_scatter_plots.rst

 .. mchoice:: identify_scatterplot_6

     The explanatory variable (x) is the years of driving experience and the explained variable (y) is the insurance premium paid for a sample of drivers.

     - C

       - Incorrect: fill.

     - A

       - Incorrect: fill.

     - D

       + Correct: Drivers with more driving experience are considered safer, so they pay smaller premiums.
 Similarly, drivers with less driving experience are considered riskier and pay greater premiums.

     - B

       - Incorrect: fill.

+.. mchoice:: mc-ex-2

+   Which colors are found in the rainbow?

+   - Red

+     + Yes, red is a correct rainbow color.

+   - White

+     - White is not a color found in a rainbow.

+   - Blue

+     + Yes, blue is a correct rainbow color.

+   - Grey

+     - Grey is not a color found in a rainbow.

 When describing the shape of the scatter plot and the relationship between the explanatory and explained variable, there are three